 In our last Distributed Learning blog post, we discussed ways to capture social learning.
 Now, we’ll show you how to use that data so you can support and enhance that learning within your organization.

 Informal learning is constantly happening across your organization.
-And when you recognize it, you can take actions to support and enhance these informal learning experiences.
+And when you recognize it, you can take actions to support and enhance these informal, social learning experiences.
 In this Distributed Learning blog post, we’ll explore strategies to help you get started.

 Last time, we discussed how the purpose of capturing data is to learn.
 And now that you have these learning evaluation insights, it’s time to take action and start adjusting your learning and training programs.